Curing a Developmental Disorder: The mTOR Pathway and TSC

 At the time, there was significant debate about the very existence of EVs due to challenges in their isolation.
 Most studies focused on mRNA and proteins, though some suggested small RNAs, including miRNAs, were EV components.
 Given the advances in sequencing technologies, I prioritized investigating EV small RNAs.
 Using miRNA microarrays and qRT-PCR, I identified conserved miRNAs in rat embryonic CSF EVs and human fetal CSF EVs, discovering their role in regulating cell proliferation.

-Expanding on this, my laboratory analyzed CSF EVs at multiple developmental stages.
+Our laboratory has analyzed CSF EVs at multiple developmental stages.
 By integrating size exclusion chromatography with polymeric isolation, we enhanced purification rigor and conducted miRNA microarrays and small RNA sequencing.
 Our findings showed that the most abundant CSF EV miRNAs remained consistent throughout life, although EV quantity decreased with age.
 This suggested a selective mechanism for miRNA localization to EVs.
 We identified a protein potentially involved in miRNA shuttling and found that choroid plexus epithelial cells, which secrete CSF, also produce EVs.

 To determine additional EV sources, I proposed that neural stem cells (NSCs) in the embryonic brain’s lateral ventricles could be contributors.
 The Whitehall Foundation funded this hypothesis.
 My laboratory used CD9, a well-established EV marker, to trace EV release.
 Contrary to expectations, we found that postnatal NSCs in the subventricular zone (SVZ) released CD9-positive EVs.
 Using genetic tools, cell culture assays, and transplantation experiments, we discovered that microglia take up NSC-derived EVs, triggering NF𝑘B signaling and altering cytokine profiles, cell morphology, and chemotaxis.
 This ultimately suppressed SVZ NSC neurogenesis, revealing a novel neuro-immune interaction where EVs function as morphogen-associated molecular patterns (MAMPs).